 How is Facial Paralysis Evaluated?

-These type of tests and evaluations are done to determine your cause of facial paralysis will depend on your individual case.
+These types of tests and evaluations are done to determine the cause of facial paralysis will depend on your case.
 A consultation can help to best determine which types will be appropriate for your situation.

 Facial Paralysis Treatment